 4. Respondent’s Review

-The respondent will be allowed five (5) working days (within the fall or spring terms of the academic year) to decide if they wish to accept responsibility or appear before a Hearing Panel.
+The respondent will be allowed five (5) working days (within the fall or spring terms of the academic year, not including weekends and university holidays) to decide if they wish to accept responsibility or appear before a Hearing Panel.
 The respondent is not allowed to withdraw from the course in which they have been charged with an Honor Code violation until the case has been resolved.

 5. Right to an Advisor

 The respondent has the right to be assisted by an advisor selected from a list of faculty and other College Officials as appointed by the Faculty Chair of the Honor Board, at any point after which a student is accused of a violation, including preparation for an honor board hearing.
 The Faculty Chair of the Honor Board will provide the respondent with a list of potential advisors.
 The advisor may not have an attorney-client relationship with the person advised.
 The respondent is responsible for presenting their own information relevant to the case, and therefore, an advisor is not permitted to speak or to participate directly in any Honor Board hearing.
 A student who selects an advisor should ensure that the advisor’s schedule allows attendance at the scheduled date and time of the hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.

 Timelines for honor board proceedings, including communications from the Faculty Chair of the Honor Board, and honor board hearings, are suspended when the university is closed for holidays and recesses, including fall break, winter break, spring break, and summer.
 During these periods, complainants may make allegations, but the normal timeline for adjudication is suspended until classes resume.